 - Assigned and total available CPU cores

-- Amount of nodes amongst your compute resources
+- Number of nodes among your compute resources

 # Live Resources Chart

-The Live Resources graph will provide live insights into the allocation and utilization for each of your compute resources.
+The Live Resources graph provides live insights into the allocation and utilization for each of your compute resources.
 Each resource has a line representing allocation (% of full cluster) and a line representing utilization (% of full cluster) for CPU, GPU and memory.

-The Metric menu allows to toggle on and off visibility of CPU, GPU and memory metrics.
+The Metric menu toggles on and off visibility of CPU, GPU and memory metrics.

 The Compute menu allows to toggle on and off visibility for each resource individually or enable All.

-When you hover over a data point on the graph, a tooltip will appear showing the allocation and utilization for that metric (CPU,GPU or memory) and the relevant jobs.
+When you hover over a data point on the graph, a tooltip appears showing the allocation and utilization for that metric (CPU,GPU or memory) and the relevant jobs.

 # Job Table

-Below the Live Resources chart, is the Job Table.
+Below the Live Resources chart is the Job Table.
 This contains a full list of all current and historical jobs run in the organization, along with accompanying utilization metadata.
-The metadata is all on a per job basis, for instance, Utilized CPU refers to how much of the allocated CPU for the specific job was utilized by the job.
+All metadata is on a per job basis, for instance, Utilized CPU refers to the portion of the allocated CPU for the specific job was utilized by the job.

 # Customize the table

-You can control with columns appear in the table by clicking the Customize button.
+You can control the columns that appear in the table by clicking the Customize button.
 The following fields can be chosen:

-- Type: Which type of job is it (experiment, workspace, endpoint or app).
+- Type: The type of job (experiment, workspace, endpoint or app).

 - Title: The name of the job.

-- Project: Which project the job belongs to.
+- Project: The project the job belongs to.